ra1028/VueFlux/README.md

 ```

 ### Disposable
-Disposable represents something that can be “disposed”, usually unregister a observe that registered to Signal.
+Disposable represents something that can be disposed, usually unregister a observe that registered to Signal.

 ```swift
 let disposable = signal.observe { value in